 Unfortunately, collecting items to put into care packages can get expensive.
 But with some creativity and a little help from the discounts offered by your favorite stores, those care packages don’t have to make a huge dent in your budget.
 Here are 7 ideas to get you started:

 Before you can create a care package, you need shipping supplies.
 The United States Postal Service (USPS) offers a free “Military Care Kit” with the necessary supplies for sending packages overseas, including boxes, packing tape and customs forms.
-Just give them a call at 1-800-610-8734 and ask for the kit.
+Visit the USPS website to get your free kit, which will be shipped to you and arrive at your doorstep within 5 to 7 business days.
 Click here for details, and if you have any questions about what you can and can’t ship overseas, visit the USPS website.

 2. Strike a pose.